macfanatic77/hackintosh/05_Clover_Builder_and_Configurator.md

 Apple does not recognize the Intel WiFi chip so I am using a BCM93460 FenVi FV-T919 wifi/bluetooth card which should be supported directly out of the box.

 ## USB
 *USBInjectAll.kext* - is required.
 You’ll want to get [USBInjectAll.kext](https://bitbucket.org/RehabMan/os-x-usb-inject-all/downloads/).
 If you’re on an H370, B360, and H310 Coffee Lake system, or an X79/X99/X299 you’ll likely want to make sure to include the *XHCI-unsupported.kext* as well.
 As of MacOS 10.11, Apple has imposed a 15 port limit on each USB controller.
 On Skylake and Coffeelake builds where USB 2 and 3 are handled only on XHCI, and each USB 3 port counts as 2, this limit can be reached quickly.
 This was one of my issues with my board.
-There is a way to route all USB 2 through EHCI though - utilizing [RehabMan’s FakePCIID.kext + FakePCIID\_XHCIMux.kext](https://github.com/RehabMan/OS-X-Fake-PCI-ID)  (it only works on some chipsets though, and not mine, unfortunately) which can take some of the pressure off the XHCI controller. ([Source](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/gathering-kexts)).
-For example, it appears that while the Z370 chipset does not have EHCI controller (and all of the USBs are routed via XHCI), some of the Z390 motherboard chipsets do have the ability handle routing via EHCI.

 Handling USB issues ended up being one of my biggest problems but it was resolved, thanks to the hard work of some wonderful folks who had created some amazing tools (CorpNewt, Rehabman) .
 See my *[Troubleshooting](07_Troubleshooting.md)* section.